 The answer is yes.

-Amazon may be customer-centric for the most part, but it values its sellers as well – constantly working to address their concerns and providing them with an improved selling experience.
+Amazon may be customer-centric for the most part, but it also values its sellers – constantly working to address their concerns and providing them with an improved selling experience.
 The Amazon Seller Lending program is a good example of that.

 What is Amazon Lending Program?

 Amazon Lending is a financial assistance program offered by Amazon to qualified sellers.
 It includes loans and lines of credit to help sellers scale their stores and build a successful business.